 Fresno Grizzlies Game Notes vs Visalia

 The Grizzlies and Rawhide continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Blake Adams and Rawhide RHP Joe Elbis are the probable starters.
+Grizzlies LHP Michael Prosecky and Rawhide RHP Wyatt Wendell are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live